ibm-cloud-docs/containers/ts-cluster-no-vpc.md

 To set an API key for the `default` resource group, use the {{site.data.keyword.containerlong_notm}} CLI.
 {: tsResolve}

 1. Log in to the command line as the account owner.
-If you want a different user than the account owner to set the API key, first [ensure that the API key owner has the correct permissions](/docs/containers?topic=containers-iam-platform-access-roles).
+If you want a different user than the account owner to set the API key, first [ensure that the API key owner has the Administrator platform role in {{site.data.keyword.containerlong_notm}} and, if using a service ID, has the Operator platform role in the IAM Identity Service](/docs/containers?topic=containers-iam-platform-access-roles).
     ```sh
     ibmcloud login [--sso]
     ```